 At the regional level, Asia-Pacific dominated the wind turbine rotor blade market in 2018, with the majority of the demand coming from countries, like China, India, and Australia.

 The wind turbine rotor blade market report includes:

 Report scope can be customized per your requirements.
 Click here.

 Onshore Segment Accounted for the Highest Market Share

-- The onshore wind power industry has dominated the wind turbine rotor blade market and has emerged as one of the most valued renewable energy sources worldwide and is expected to continue its dominance over the forecast period.
+The onshore wind power industry has dominated the wind turbine rotor blade market and has emerged as one of the most valued renewable energy sources worldwide and is expected to continue its dominance over the forecast period.

-- The cumulative onshore installed wind power capacity reached 568.4 GW in 2018, with an addition of 8.9% to the previous year’s capacity.
-China, the United States, Germany, and India dominated the onshore wind power market, in 2018.
+The cumulative onshore installed wind power capacity reached 568.4 GW in 2018, with an addition of 8.9% to the previous year’s capacity.
+China, the United States, Germany, and India dominated the onshore wind power market in 2018.

-- The total onshore installed wind power capacity is expected to reach 619 GW by 2023, with majority of the growth coming from the developing markets in the Middle East & Africa, South America, and Southeast Asia.
+The total onshore installed wind power capacity is expected to reach 619 GW by 2023, with the majority of the growth coming from the developing markets in the Middle East & Africa, South America, and Southeast Asia.